GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Most modern solutions adopt a supervised approach to the #acr("SSL") task.
 They thus require gathering numerous data samples from which they can learn.
 The two main approaches for data gathering consist of acoustic simulation and recording in real environments.
-The former naturally comes as a cheaper solution and scales significantly well with the amount of collected data.
+The former is naturally a more cost-effective solution and scales significantly better with the amount of collected data.
 As presented in @chap:simulator, a large ecosystem of acoustic simulation environments exists.
 They are constantly improved to reach higher levels of fidelity and accuracy.
 A typical data generator for #acr("SSL") is the association of a bank of #acr("RIR")s computed by simulation software and a set of clean speech signals from an existing corpus.